 To persevere in the aggressive hospitality industry, hotel owners and management require a powerful reputation that draws in a steady flow of new clientele.
 One of the greatest methods to achieve this is to handle your business’ online consumer reviews.

-The subsequent statistics reveal how online reviews and search results can further assist to improve your hotel in 3 primary methods.
+The subsequent hotel industry statistics reveal how online reviews and search results can further assist to improve your hotel in 3 primary methods.

 Getting Potential Guests to Notice You

-According to these 5 statistics, most individuals plan out their vacation or travel arrangements online.
+According to these 5 hotel industry statistics, most individuals plan out their vacation or travel arrangements online.
 Therefore a large portion of their research when booking entails reading a lot of online reviews.

 Consequently, if your hotel has an inadequate online reputation, with little to no reviews, potential tenants may overlook you and decide to select another hotel with more positive reviews.